West Anglia Main Line: Infrastructure

 Currently, the line has double track for most of its length, with two exceptions at Stansted Airport Tunnel and at Ware.
-There is also a short section of quadruple track between Hackney Downs and Bethnal Green, from which the West Anglia Main Line runs alongside the Great Eastern Main Line to London Liverpool Street as two of six tracks into the termini.
+There is also a short section of quadruple track between Hackney Downs and Bethnal Green, from which the West Anglia Main Line runs alongside the Great Eastern Main Line to London Liverpool Street as two of six tracks into the terminus.
 The line is electrified at 25 kV AC and has a loading gauge of W8 except for the Stansted branch, which is W6.

 Line-side train monitoring equipment includes hot axle box detectors (HABD) on the up main south of Newport (39 miles 48 chains from Liverpool Street) and on the down main north of Shepreth Branch Junction (53 miles 10 chains).
 There are no wheel impact load detectors (WILD) ‘Wheelchex’ on the line.

 Tunnels and viaducts

 Major civil engineering structures on the West Anglia Main Line include the following.